Buying a Horse and The Pre-Purchase Exam

 - This basic check of reflexes and balance is often woven into other parts of the pre-purchase exam.
 Stumbling, postural changes, and coordination problems will show up in the course of an exam.
 You can also specify that you would like a more thorough neurological exam.

 - It’s never a bad idea to just x-ray everything on a potential new horse.
-Most veterinarians and buyers can agree about what absolutely must be radiographed and some optional radiographs.
+Most veterinarians and buyers can agree about what must be radiographed and some optional radiographs.

 - There are areas of horses that tend to wear and tear more because of their discipline.
 These are areas to examine!
 For example, the jumper’s front legs.
 Or the dressage horse’s stifles.
 Or the reining horse’s hocks.